yoctoproject/poky/documentation/migration-guides/migration-1.5.rst

    it easier to delete :term:`TMPDIR` and preserve the build history.
    Additionally, data for produced SDKs is now split by :term:`IMAGE_NAME`.

+-  When :ref:`buildhistory <ref-classes-buildhistory>` is enabled, its output is now written under the :term:`Build Directory` rather than :term:`TMPDIR`.
+   Doing so makes it easier to delete :term:`TMPDIR` and preserve the build history.
+Additionally, data for produced SDKs is now split by :term:`IMAGE_NAME`.

 -  The ``pkgdata`` directory produced as part of the packaging process has been collapsed into a single machine-specific directory.
 This directory is located under ``sysroots`` and uses a machine-specific